Ryuya-dot-com/CrossSituationalStatisticalLearning/README.md

 - Each object is labeled D/F/J/K; press the matching key.
 - Keep your fingers on the keys and respond as quickly and accurately as possible.
 - Do not use the mouse; responses are collected by keyboard only.
+- Screens advance with the space key (no clickable start buttons).

 ## Participant Instructions (Practice)

-- You will hear common English words and see four written options.
-- Press the key (D/F/J/K) that matches the word you heard.
+- Practice has a short learning phase followed by a test phase.
+- In learning, four emojis appear while four words play.
+- In test, choose the matching emoji using D/F/J/K keys only.
-- This phase is only for keyboard familiarization.
+- This phase is for keyboard familiarization and flow understanding.
+- Screens advance with the space key (no clickable start buttons).

 Practice audio mapping:
 - check_1: apple